Flood Protection at the City of Richmond

 As sea level rises, will not the water table rise as well?
 It is already very high.
 Will this cause flooding even if the dikes are high enough?

-johnr asked almost 2 years ago
+johnr asked over 2 years ago

 Thank you for your comment.
 The groundwater in Richmond varies with the tide and is expected to increase with sea level rise.
 As included in the City's Flood Protection Management Strategy, land raising over the long-term is an effective way to mitigate this effect when undertaken using best practices.